Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.

-I love helping people find the right path.
+Helping people reconnect with their personal vision and find their reason to get up in the morning is something I love to do.
 Having spent many years in the early part of my own career working as a university student adviser, I acquired a great breadth of knowledge about the avenues you can follow to enter various occupations and professions - with some requiring formal tertiary qualifications and others based on a combination of talent, aptitude or experience.

 My career path has never been so clear thanks to the support and guidance provided to me by my career coach, Julie Lines.
 Julie has coached me through mapping out my ideas of possible career paths, based on my personality and strengths.
 Julie’s coaching has given me the confidence to take this step in my life.
 I highly recommend her to others as an exceptional career coach.
 [Melanie, Executive Assistant]